Moving your toddler from a cot into a bed can be a big milestone. They're not a little baby anymore ?

 It's tricky to know when the timing's exactly right, especially since moving from the cot too early might actually reduce the quality of your little one's sleep.

-Yep, a new study published by Sleep Medicine (partially funded by Johnson & Johnson) suggests that children under the age of 3 who live in countries like the UK, US, Canada, Australia and New Zealand will sleep better and for longer if they stay in their crib.
+Yep, a study published by Sleep Medicine (partially funded by Johnson & Johnson) suggests that children under the age of 3 who live in countries like the UK, US, Canada, Australia and New Zealand will sleep better and for longer if they stay in their cot.

 The study concluded: "Across age groups and countries, crib sleeping was significantly associated with an earlier bedtime, fewer night awakenings, longer stretches of time asleep, increased nighttime sleep duration, and decreased bedtime resistance and sleep problems."